rust-lang/rfcs/text/3487-feature-visibility.md

 feature as non-public API.
 This is described as the following:

 - The feature is always usable within the same crate:
-  - Enablement by other features, e.g.
+  - Enabled by other features, e.g.
     `foo = { enables = [some-private-feature] }`, is allowed
-  - Using the feature in integration tests is allowed
+  - Referenced in `[[bench]]` and `[[test]]` target `required-features`
-  - Using the feature in benchmarks is allowed
+  - Using the feature on the command-line is allowed
+- Users may explicitly specifying the private features for their dependencies on the command-line (e.g. `--features somecrate/private-feature`) which would otherwise be forbidden
 - The feature should not be accepted by `cargo add --features`
 - The feature should not be reported from `cargo add`'s feature output report
+  - A future tool like `cargo info` shouldn't display information about these features
 - Once `rustdoc` is able to consume feature metadata, `rustdoc` should not document these features unless `--document-private-items` is specified
-- A future tool like `cargo info` shouldn't display information about these features
-- Explicitly specifying the feature via `--features somecrate/private-feature` will allow enabling a private feature that would otherwise be forbidden

 Attempting to use a private feature in any of the forbidden cases should result in an error.
 Exact details of how features work will likely be refined during